joafz/storyTime/README.md

 ## How it works!
-<p>This app is an isnpiration from a poem called "The Road Not Taken" BY Robert Frost.</p>
+<p>This app is an isnpiration from a poem called "The Road Not Taken" by Robert Frost.</p>

 <p>When the user choose a path, they will be directed into a different story.</p>